apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

 **1. You want to generate C code.**

-If your hardware already has a well-optimized library, such as Intel CBLAS/MKL to CPU and NVIDIA CUBLAS to GPU, then this is what you are looking for.
-We will demonstrate how to implement a C code generation for your hardware in the following section.
-Fortunately C code generation is fully compatible with TVM runtime module, so the only task you have is implementing a codegen.
+If your hardware already has a well-optimized C/C++ library, such as Intel CBLAS/MKL to CPU and NVIDIA CUBLAS to GPU, then this is what you are looking for.
+Fortunately, C source code module is fully compatible with TVM runtime module, which means the generated code could be compiled by any C/C++ compiler with proper compilation flags, so the only task you have is to implement a codegen that generates C code for subgraphs and a C source module to integrate into TVM runtime module.
+We will demonstrate how to implement a C code generator for your hardware in the following section.

 **2. You want to generate any other graph representations.**